Children & Adolescents

 Areas of Expertise:

-Dr. Landoll has worked extensively with both children and adults, including military families, active-duty service members, and veterans.
+Dr. Landoll has successfully treated patients struggling with anxiety, depression, trauma, disruptive behavior, sleep difficulties, chronic pain, grief, and other health related conditions.
+He has worked extensively with both children and adults, including military families, active-duty service members, and veterans, along with individuals challenged by interpersonal, occupational, and relationship issues.
 He is trained in a wide range of evidenced-based treatments, including Cognitive Behavioral Therapy (CBT), Interpersonal Therapy for Depression (IPT), Cognitive Behavioral Therapy for Insomnia (CBT-i), Acceptance and Commitment Therapy (ACT), Cognitive Processing Therapy (CPT) for Post-traumatic Stress Disorder (PTSD), Prolonged Exposure Therapy (PE) for PTSD, and the Unified Protocol for the Treatment of Emotional Disorders in Children and Adolescents (UP-C/A).
-Dr. Landoll has successfully treated children, adolescents, and adults struggling with anxiety, depression, trauma, disruptive behavior, sleep difficulties, chronic pain, grief, and other health related conditions.
-He has also worked with individuals struggling with interpersonal, occupational, and relationship issues.
+Dr. Landoll is also available for parent consultations, offering support to parents in navigating a child’s developmental transitions and collaborative problem solving for healthy parenting and optimal child development.

 Experience and Training: